willfixlater/resume/resources/markup/en/professional_experience.md

 **Senior Software Engineer** [June, 2018 - April 2021]
 *Argenti Cloud*
 * Led a project for one of Australia's most successful accounting and professional services companies, bringing their tax solutions application from a custom Excel spreadsheet to a cloud-based solution.
 * Was the project lead for a client that provides a combined insurance and finance product in the real estate space, while advising for, performing analysis on and assisting delivery on a number of other projects.
+This project utilised Clojure end-to-end.
 * Utilising Flutter, built a mobile app aimed at helping attendees of whisky tasting events navigate stands, provide feedback and easily decide on purchases.
 * Formed part of the team working to implement an eTMF for an international contract research organisation.
+Used Clojure extensively across both the front and back end, including tools such as Ring, Compojure and Reagent.
+Cloud infrastructure was managed using AWS CloudFormation and Infrastructure-as-Code principles were strictly adhered to.

 **Associate Consultant** [April, 2018 - June, 2018]
 *Servian*